After living in Beantown for four years, I’m excited to share everything I know about the best things to do in Boston.

-Whether you’re a native Bostonian looking for adventure, a newly relocated student wanting to explore your new home, or a first-time visitor to the city, this bucket list will help you make the most of everything Boston has to offer.Planning a trip to Boston?
+Whether you’re a native Bostonian looking for adventure, a newly relocated student wanting to explore your new home, or a first-time visitor to the city, this Boston bucket list will help you make the most of all the city has to offer.Planning a trip to #Boston?
 Get a local's perspective on everything to see and do.
 Click To Tweet

 Museum of Fine Arts – The largest museum in New England, the MFA houses over half a million works of art.
 Like practically everything else in Boston, the museum also has historical significance: it opened on July 4, 1876, the U.S.’s centennial.
 Admission is $25, but it’s free on Wednesdays after 4pm.